cortex-lab/Suite2P/README.md

 manual, GUI overwritten "iscell" labels are in dat.cl.iscell

 stat(icell) contains all other information:

-iscell: automated label, based on anatomy
+* iscell: automated label, based on anatomy
-neuropilCoefficient: neuropil subtraction coefficient, based on maximizing the skewness of the corrected trace (ICA)
+* neuropilCoefficient: neuropil subtraction coefficient, based on maximizing the skewness of the corrected trace (ICA)
-st: are the deconvolved spike times (in frames)
+* st: are the deconvolved spike times (in frames)
-c:  are the deconvolved amplitudes
+* c:  are the deconvolved amplitudes
-kernel: is the estimated kernel
+* kernel: is the estimated kernel

 Less important fields of stat(icell):

-xpix, ypix: x and y indices of pixels belonging to this max.
+* xpix, ypix: x and y indices of pixels belonging to this max.
 These index into the valid part of the image (defined by ops.yrange, ops.xrange).
-ipix: linearized indices ((ypix, xpix) --> ypix + (xpix-1)*Ly) of pixels belonging to this mask.
+* ipix: linearized indices ((ypix, xpix) --> ypix + (xpix-1) x Ly) of pixels belonging to this mask.
-isoverlap: whether the pixels overlap with other masks.
+* isoverlap: whether the pixels overlap with other masks.
-lam, lambda: mask coefficients for the corresponding pixels. lambda is the same as lam, but normalized to 1.
+* lam, lambda: mask coefficients for the corresponding pixels. lambda is the same as lam, but normalized to 1.
-med: median of y and x pixels in the ROI (indices for the valid part of the image, defined by ops.yrange, ops.xrange).
+* med: median of y and x pixels in the ROI (indices for the valid part of the image, defined by ops.yrange, ops.xrange).
-neuropilCoefficient: multiplicative coefficient on the neuropil signal, for correction based on maximal skewness of the corrected trace.
+* neuropilCoefficient: multiplicative coefficient on the neuropil signal, for correction based on maximal skewness of the corrected trace.
-blockstarts: the cumulative number of frames per block.
+* blockstarts: the cumulative number of frames per block.
 Clould be useful for concatenating experiments correctly (some planes will have fewer frames/block).

-footprint, mrs, mrs0, cmpct, aspec_ratio, ellipse, mimgProj, skew, std, maxMinusMed, top5pcMinusMed: these are used by the automated classifier to label an ROI as cell or not. see section IX for details.
+* footprint, mrs, mrs0, cmpct, aspec_ratio, ellipse, mimgProj, skew, std, maxMinusMed, top5pcMinusMed: these are used by the automated classifier to label an ROI as cell or not. see section IX for details.

+There are fields for red cell detection too (see the section on **Identifying red cells**)

 # IV.
 Input-output file paths

-RootStorage --- the root location where the raw tiff files are  stored.
+* RootStorage --- the root location where the raw tiff files are  stored.

-RegFileRoot --- location on local disk where to keep the registered movies in binary format.
+* RegFileRoot --- location on local disk where to keep the registered movies in binary format.
 This will be loaded several times so it should ideally be an SSD drive. (to view registered movies use script "view_registered_binaries.m" in main folder)

-ResultsSavePath --- where to save the final results.
+* ResultsSavePath --- where to save the final results.

-DeleteBin --- deletes the binary file created to store the registered movies
+* DeleteBin --- deletes the binary file created to store the registered movies

-RegFileTiffLocation --- where to save registered tiffs (if empty, does not save)
+* RegFileTiffLocation --- where to save registered tiffs (if empty, does not save)

 All of these filepaths are completed with separate subfolders per animal and experiment, specified in the make_db file.
 Your data should be stored under a file tree of the form